mikeschinkel/golang-libraries-and-tools/README.md

 # Go Libraries and Tools
-I created and am maintaining this list for my own purposes to keep track of available libraries and tools for Go developers.
+I am maintaining this list for my own purposes to keep track of available libraries and tools for Go.

 I am sharing publicly in case it helps others.

 ## OTHER LISTS